The Big Breakfast: Demise

-The programme relaunched with a new logo and updated theme on Monday 22 January 2001.
+The programme relaunched with a new logo and updated theme on 22 January 2001.
 The house had also been redecorated in more muted colours, echoing the ill-fated 1996 revamp.
-The programme moved to a line up of three main presenters, Paul Tonkinson, Amanda Byram and Donna Air.
+The programme moved to a lineup of three main presenters: Paul Tonkinson, Amanda Byram and Donna Air.
 However, Tonkinson was dropped from the programme at the end of March 2001 and Air left not long after.
-Richard Bacon and Byram remained as main presenters, the programme having reverted to two main presenters once more.
+The programme reverted to two main presenters once more, with Byram and Richard Bacon.
 The living room, which had been repainted a dark red as part of the revamp, was changed to a bright yellow and pink design, while the main presenter chairs were also reinstalled in front of the living room's French windows.
-They replaced the bright green sofa which had also been brought in as part of the revamp.
+They replaced the bright-green sofa which had also been brought in as part of the revamp.
 The new logo was replaced with one more closely resembling the traditional Big Breakfast logo, albeit utilising a slightly different font.
 Mike McClean was given a role on the programme, as Down Your Doorstep presenter and cover for Bacon, most regularly on Fridays when Bacon would reprise his former Down Your Doorstep role alongside Johnny Vegas.
+During this time, a pilot episode was filmed on a Saturday with Chris Moyles and Dominic Byrne (reading the news), with Andy Goldstein doing links from Los Angeles.
+This pilot episode was shown to bosses at Channel 4, after which Moyles was offered the role but declined.

+Cancellation

 In December 2001, it was announced that The Big Breakfast was to be axed the following March.
 In the programme's final months, former cover presenter Lisa Rogers was given a role as an extra presenter while Zig and Zag returned for the final six weeks in their former slot, The Crunch, for which a new bathroom set was installed in the house.
 The final Big Breakfast aired on 29 March 2002 and included a retrospective that included contributions from Evans, Roslin, Vaughan and Van Outen.
 Both Evans and Vaughan declared the cancelling of the show a bad idea, but the show ended with a tribute from the Prince of Wales before the last ever Friday song.
 When the show finished, the house reverted to a private residence, now known as The Cottage.
-After renovation following a fire, it has also been used for a few television shows, including the one-off special edition of The Big Breakfast which aired in 2021.
+After renovation following a fire, it has also been used for a few television shows, including the one-off special edition of The Big Breakfast, which aired in 2021.

+In total, 2,481 episodes were broadcast during the original run.
+Episodes were broadcast every weekday morning from 28 September 1992 to 29 March 2002, with exception of 12–14 September 2001, when it was replaced with news coverage of the September 11 terrorist attacks on the United States of America, for a total of 2,477.
+In addition to this, four extra episodes were broadcast on Christmas Day 1994 and Christmas Eve 1995 (both of which fell on the weekend), and the evenings of New Year's Eve 1992 and 1999.